 Industry-Specific Benefits

-Manufacturing & logistics: Lean and Six Sigma deliver the fastest ROI.
+Lean and Six Sigma deliver the fastest ROI here.
 Typical targets: inventory optimisation, production line balancing, warehouse layout, and quality control.
-Gains of 20–40% in cycle time reduction are common.
+Process cycle time reductions of 40–60% are documented in Lean Six Sigma benchmarks.
+AGCO, for example, achieved a 28% reduction in logistics costs through operational efficiency consulting.

-Healthcare: Process redesign for patient flow, scheduling systems, and administrative workflows.
+Process redesign for patient flow, scheduling systems, and administrative workflows.
 Compliance-heavy environments benefit from consultants who understand HIPAA constraints while eliminating unnecessary steps.
+One healthcare organisation reduced patient wait times by 40% and cut administrative burden by 30% through billing workflow redesign.

-Financial services: RPA adoption for high-volume transaction processing, loan origination, and compliance reporting.
+RPA adoption for high-volume transaction processing, loan origination, and compliance reporting.
 Consultants who know the regulatory landscape can automate without creating audit risk.
+Financial services firms have reported $200K+ in annual savings from a single process automation initiative.

-Professional services: Utilisation optimisation, project scoping accuracy, and resource allocation.
+Utilisation optimisation, project scoping accuracy, and resource allocation.
 Even small efficiency gains compound fast when your product is billable hours.
+A 5% improvement in utilisation at a 100-person consultancy translates to significant revenue recovery.

 How to Hire the Right Efficiency Consultant